henryxiang/reactive-programming/presentation/intro.md

 > "ReactiveX is a combination of the best ideas from the Observer pattern, the Iterator pattern, and functional programming."

+Note: Changing the way of thinking helps to tackle the hard issues related to async programming.

 ---

 ## Rx benefits